sauntor/stranslator/README.md

 `适然，你好！欢迎来到中国！`
 ###### Notice
 1. the line feed(`\n`) after the beginning and before the ending tag of `from`, `locale`s  (in `to` tag, i.e. `locale` stands for `<zh_CN>` and `</zh_CN>`), will be ignored.
-2. you can break one line into multiple lines by puting an `\ ` to the end of the line(and the leading space is ignored and the space after `\ ` will be preserved).
+2. you can break one line into multiple lines by putting an `\ ` to the end of the line(and the leading space is ignored and the space after `\ ` will be preserved).
 For example:
 ```xml
 <translator>